 - Total Fat

-Ideally food items with 0mg cholesterol are considered heart healthy.
+Ideally, food items with 0mg cholesterol are considered heart-healthy.
 This is only found in plant-based diets.
 Baked items and most sugary foods are loaded with cholesterol and they may accelerate the chances of heart attack or other diseases in people who consume them on a regular basis.

 - Total Carbohydrates:

-TThis term may symbolize total fiber and sugar in a single serving.
+This term may symbolize total fiber and sugar in a single serving.
 It is always recommended to choose food items with high fiber content because it helps reduce cholesterol, as well as normalize blood sugar levels.
 While reading the food labels always focus on the fiber and sugar values.
 At times, you may find food items that have a high level of fiber and sugar.
 Although you may be drawn to the fiber part, it is still fine to avoid the item due to high sugar levels.
-The sugar in any form may give a quick burst of energy, but they trigger triglyceride levels, which may hamper your heart health and diabetes.
+Sugar in any form may give a quick burst of energy, but they trigger triglyceride levels, which may hamper your heart health and diabetes.

 They are an integral part of your healthy diet.
 Having said that, it is not mandatory to indicate Daily Value for Protein on the food label.
 You must eat poultry, lean meat, low-fat milk, yogurt, legumes, and soy products to acquire a daily dose of proteins.

 - Vitamins and other nutrients:

 Like proteins, vitamins are also an important part of the diet.
 The human body requires different vitamins for its proper functioning and deficiencies of these may lead to several health problems.
 It is always recommended to read this section carefully on the food labels because it helps decide if you are getting sufficient nutrients for your body.
 It is always better to choose food products that comprise more than 20% vitamins, fiber, and minerals.